 Unfortunately cymbidiums can suffer from a few problems including chewing insects (mostly caterpillars and beetles), sap-sucking insects (commonly scale, mites and mealybugs) as well as various fungal diseases.

 Don’t be discouraged though as it is actually very easy to keep cymbidiums healthy.
-Use eco-seaweed and eco-aminogro as recommended in the fertilising section above and you’ll end up with strong healthy plants.
-If applying as a foliage spray then add eco-oil (2ml per litre) to help it stick better to the leaves.
+Use OCP eco-seaweed and OCP eco-aminogro as recommended in the fertilising section above and you’ll end up with strong healthy plants.
+If applying as a foliage spray then add OCP eco-oil (2ml per litre) to help it stick better to the leaves.
 Commercial orchid growers report that this treatment dramatically reduces their pest and disease problems.

-If an outbreak of mites, mealybugs or sooty mould occurs then simply add eco-oil (at the corresponding label directed rate) to your mixture and spray thoroughly over the foliage.
+If an outbreak of mites, mealybugs or sooty mould occurs then simply add OCP eco-oil (at the correct label rate) to your mixture and spray thoroughly over the foliage.

 Don’t forget to download our helpful Orchid Care Guide located on the top right of this page just above the orchid pictures.